 Class of 2005

 Since graduating from Fredonia in 2005, Luke has worked around the country as a line cook, a counselor, and a chef.
 In 2007, he taught for a summer in South Korea.
 He has lived in Minnesota, Brooklyn, and Buffalo, NY.
 In May 2013, Luke received his Master of Fine Arts degree in Creative Writing from Minnesota State University at Mankato.
 His first full-length poetry manuscript, titled "Wonder Traffick", is in the hands of poetry presses across the land, awaiting decision; he has taught writing and creative writing at Fredonia and other area colleges.
 In Fall 2017 the Arts Council for Wyoming County hosted him as their poet-in-residence.
-He currently works as sous chef at Thin Man Brewery in Buffalo, NY.
+He currently works in RIT's University Writing Program.

 Class of 2003

 Christina Olson, class of 2003, is the author of Before I Came Home Naked, a book of poems.
 Her poetry and creative nonfiction have appeared in The Southern Review, Gulf Coast, Mid-American Review, The Normal School, River Styx, Passages North, and other magazines; her work has also been anthologized in The Best Creative Nonfiction, Volume 3, and appeared on Verse Daily.

 Since leaving Fredonia, she has used her English degree every single day, in a wide range of roles and careers: she received her M.F.A. in Creative Writing from Minnesota State University; worked as a healthcare copywriter; taught writing at Grand Valley State University, and serves as poetry editor for Midwestern Gothic.
 She presently teaches writing and technical communication at Georgia Southern University, and lives online at www.thedrevlow-olsonshow.com.